le-fantosme/solebox-atc-tool/README.md

 # solebox-atc-tool
 A short Python script to auto add to cart and checkout selected item in few seconds.

+MAKE SURE TO GET LATEST UPDATE; SMALL CHANGE THAT IS QUITE IMPRTANT BECAUSE CHECKOUTLINK WAS PATCHED, IF IT STILL DOESNT WORK FILE AN ISSUE AND I WILL FIX

 How to use:

 1. clone the repository on your machine